hueyyeng/simple-react-lightbox/README.md

 ## Custom Captions
 If you want one or more image to have a fully customized caption, you can now do it by declaring an array of objects and passing it to the a prop on the `<SRLWrapper>` called `customCaptions`.
 Each object in the array has two values:
 - `id` which is the image you want to add the custom caption to. **Remember that the id is starting from 0 so `id: 0` will target the first image, `id: 4` the fifth and so on...**
 - `caption` this will contain your custom caption.
-HTML markup is valid and you can use template literals using the backtick symbol to write your custom HTML markup.
-You can have buttons, links and anything you like.
+You can use JSX/HTML markup and so you can have buttons, links and anything you like.

 Check the example on the [demo website](https://simple-react-lightbox.dev/with-custom-captions/)